Types of ADCs: How They Work and What They’re Used For

 Cons:

-Flash ADCs are, perhaps, the simplest in concept of the ADCs and are very fast, but they tend to be large and expensive.
+Flash ADC (a.k.a. ‘parallel’ ADC) is arguably the simplest type of ADC and is very fast, but it tends to be large and expensive.

 Typical applications include (fast) digital oscilloscopes, video digitization, (fast) optical storage, microwave measurements, fiber optics, RADAR detection, and wideband radio.